puetzp/vec2checkd/doc/configuration.md

 ## General

 The default location of the configuration file  is `/etc/vec2checkd/config.yaml`.
 But another location can be provided via the `--config` flag.
 In the most general case nothing other than this file is required to get up and running.
-Since Icinga _requires_ authentication (x509 or HTTP Basic Auth) a client key and certificate may also be needed.
-These are generally stored in `/var/lib/vec2checkd/ssl` which is also pre-installed via the `.deb` package.

 The overall structure of the configuration file is pretty simple: